CANSFORD LABS

 7. Paracetamol

-This seemingly harmless medication caused 218 deaths in 2017, and is one of the substances most associated with deliberate overdoses by young people.
+This seemingly harmless medication caused 218 deaths in 2017, and is one of the substances most associated with deliberate overdoses by young people according to NHS data.
 Death can occur either from overdosing or long-term liver damage, and recent research shows that toothache could be fuelling overdoses.

 8. Tramadol